kubesphere-retired/docs.kubesphere.io/content/en/installation/kubesphere-on-qingcloud-instance.md

 - Please make sure that you already know how to install KubeSphere with a multi-node cluster by following the [guide](https://github.com/kubesphere/kubekey).
 For the detailed information about the config yaml file that is used for installation, see Multi-node Installation.
 This tutorial focuses more on how to configure load balancers.
 - You need a [QingCloud](https://console.qingcloud.com/login) account to create load balancers, or follow the guide of any other cloud provider to create load balancers.
-- Considering the data persistence, for production environment, we recommend you to prepare the persist storage and create a StorageClass in advance.
+- Considering data persistence, for a production environment, we recommend you to prepare persistent storage and create a StorageClass in advance.
 For development and testing, you can use the integrated OpenEBS to provision LocalPV as the storage service directly.

 ## Architecture